Owensop/PBL-Project-1/README.md

-# PBL-Project-1
+# Devops PBL-Project-1
-for PBL project-1
+This is project-1 Web Stack Implemetation(LAMP STACK) in AWS